An Alaskan Wildlife Adventure

 Alaska’s Many Wildlife Seasons

 What is the best time to visit Alaska for wildlife viewing?
 Well, it’s possible to see wildlife any time of the year in Alaska!
 Beginning in April, migratory birds return to their home state.
-The early spring growth also attracts caribou, mountain goats, black bears, and Dall sheep out from their winter hiding spots and into plain view.
+The early spring growth also coaxes caribou, mountain goats, black bears, and Dall sheep from their winter hiding spots and into plain view.
 On the other hand, autumn is the mating season for moose, goats, caribou, and musk oxen, meaning that they are active and easily seen by tourists.
 Even winter offers adventurers the opportunity to see deer, sheep, and mountain goats, once the landscape is bare of vegetation.

 Of course, most people think that if you’re visiting Alaska, the best time to go is during the summer.
 The summer months allow travelers to see a wide variety of Alaskan wildlife, including brown bears, deer and moose calves, seal calves, and birds.
 Summer also brings the best weather for getting outside and exploring, with average daily highs in the 60s and 70s throughout much of the state.
+The warm weather also brings tourists and higher prices for lodgings and tours, which is important to keep in mind when planning your trip.

 Read on for more information on visiting Alaska and the best time to visit to see the wildlife you’ve always dreamed of seeing!